kartikx/DSA/Graphs/ShortestPaths/Intuitions.md

 Now before you get to 2 edges, you will have relaxed every edge for the 1 edge case.
 Hence the s to u path with 1 edge, is known to us.
 Now we just have to consider the direct edge.
 Hence, this is a DP algorithm.
 Since, max length possible is V-1, this loop iterates V-1 times.

+After one iteration, you would have computed the shortest path from the source using just one edge.
+So for all vertices that are located 2 edges or more away, then the distance would (correctly) be infinite (for now).
+This will get rectified as you consider more edges.

 https://comtechstash.wordpress.com/2013/12/23/bellman-ford-algorithm-an-intuitive-understanding/
 https://www.youtube.com/watch?v=lyw4FaxrwHg&list=PLDV1Zeh2NRsDGO4--qE8yH72HFL1Km93P&index=19